Unsupervised Contrastive Learning with Simple Transformation for 3D Point Cloud Data: Introduction

 To validate our unsupervised method, we conduct experiments for the object classification task on ModelNet40 and ModelNet10, the shape part segmentation task on ShapeNet Part dataset, and the scene segmentation task on the S3DIS dataset.
 Extensive results show that our unsupervised contrastive representative learning enables impressive outcomes in terms of the three tasks.
 Our method generally outperforms state-of-the-art unsupervised techniques, and is even comparable to certain supervised counterparts.

-The contributions of this paper are: \begin{itemize} \item an unsupervised representation learning approach which is simple yet effective on 3D point cloud data,

-\item \jc{a simple transformation in generating a good contrastive version of an original point cloud, which is better than other complex transformations,} \item two variants of point cloud based contrastive losses for downstream classification and segmentation, respectively, \item experiments and analysis on three tasks (classification, shape part segmentation and scene segmentation), as well as ablation studies for discussing the key elements in our approach. \end{itemize}
+The contributions of this paper are: \begin{itemize} \item an unsupervised representation learning approach which is simple yet effective on 3D point cloud data, \item \jc{a simple transformation in generating a good contrastive version of an original point cloud, which is better than other complex transformations,} \item two variants of point cloud based contrastive losses for downstream classification and segmentation, respectively, \item \tvcj{experiments and analysis on three tasks (classification, shape part segmentation and scene segmentation), achieving promising performance with our simple contrastive learning. } \end{itemize}